MiroiuGabriel/practica2023/README.md

 ### Silent Authentication

-Silent authentication is implemented to provide a smooth login experience for users.
+Silent authentication is implemented to provide a smooth sign-in experience for users.
 It allows automatic authentication without prompting the user to enter their credentials repeatedly.

 ### Admin Dashboard